StanGirard/seo-audits-toolkit/README.md

 ## Disclaimers

-I'm not a python nor a frontend developer.
-I'll keep working on it.
+I'm not a python nor a frontend developer but I'll keep working on it.